schneikai/hive/README.md

 * add a example layout file that show where the flash messages partial and login status partial should go.
 * add something to the readme about how to setup the main apps app layout for TWBS 3 (html5 doctype, meta-viewport tag, ...) http://getbootstrap.com/css/
+* i had added this to theinstall generator readme but removed it because i wasn't sure if this i realy recessary
+    4. Ensure you add current controller and action names as class and data-attributes to the body-tag in app/views/layouts/application.html.erb.
+    For example:
+      <body class="<%= "my-app #{controller_name} #{action_name}".squish %>" data-controller="<%= controller_name %>" data-action="<%= action_name %>">
+* can we refactor to work without simple_form? it just adds another dependency and makes setup more complicated.

 Maybe
 * Make the path helpers nicer? *user_login_path* instead of *new_user_session_path*